nanoporetech/flappie/README.md

 Flappie currently only calls 5mC methylation in CpG contexts.
 Calling other modifications and 5mC is not currently supported.
 Methylated calls are currently represented as a 'Z' base in the output
 ### Trace file
 The trace information is output as a block x state matrix, where the states are the flip (uppercase) and flop (lowercase) bases in the order ACGTacgt or ACGTZacgtz for methylated calls.
 The probabilities for each state are normalised into the range 0..255 and then represented by an unsigned 8bit integer.
 Due to rounding, the sum of encoded probabilities for each blcok may not equal 255.
+### Quality scores
+The quality currently produced for FASTQ and SAM output are derived directly from the probabilistic model output by the _Flappie_ model and have not been calibrated.

 ## Abbreviations